 - Our SEND health and care page has lots of health information for young people.

-- Find information about health issues, from drugs, alcohol and smoking, to sexual health and contraception on our staying healthy page.
+- Find information about health issues, from drugs, alcohol and smoking, to sexual health and contraception on our healthy living page.

 - The Transition Taskforce hub seeks to overcome the barriers to good transitions for young people approaching adulthood with life-limiting or life-threatening conditions.